Day 1 on the program

 When my alarm went off this morning I just wanted to hit snooze and curl up in bed as I had not slept very well.
 The loud sirens and busy road outside my window kept me awake and the room lit up every time an ambulance went by.
 Thankfully I just about managed to push through the fatigue, get ready and still have enough time for a cup of tea and a cigarette.

 Overall, today has been a bit all over the place and it has not been very structured.
-There has been a few times where I could feel myself switching off and repeatedly checking the time which obviously doesn’t make it pass any quicker.
-Hopefully tomorrow will be different as we will not have to go through all of the formalities.
+There have been a few times where I could feel myself switching off and repeatedly checking the time which obviously doesn’t make it pass any quicker.
+Hopefully, tomorrow will be different as we will not have to go through all of the formalities.